norse/notebooks/intro_plotting.md

 ## Creating leaky integrate-and-fire (LIF) neurons

 To start simulating we need to create a population of LIF neurons of an arbitrary size.
 Each neuron in the population is set to a default state.
-We will not be covering this particular neuron model in this tutorial, but can find more information [here](https://norse.github.io/norse/auto_api/norse.torch.module.lif.html) and in our other tutorials.
+We will not be covering this particular neuron model in this tutorial; this tutorial is about learning how to visualise outputs from neuron layers.
+But you can find more information [here](https://norse.github.io/norse/auto_api/norse.torch.module.lif.html) and in our other tutorials.

 Really, the only thing you need to remember is that that the neurons will **receive currents as inputs**, and **produce spikes** (0 and 1) as outputs.